Trehalose: properties, sources, biosynthesis, role, and digestion

-Trehalose or alpha-D-glucopyranosyl-(1→1)-alpha-D-glucopyranoside is a disaccharide made up of two alpha-D-glucose molecules in the pyranose form joined by an α-(1→1) glycosidic bond.
+Trehalose is a disaccharide made up of two alpha-D-glucose molecules joined by an α-(1→1) glycosidic bond.[20]

-Trehalose was discovered in an ergot fungi, genus Claviceps, by Wiggers H.A.L. in 1832.[28]
-Twenty-seven years after Wiggers work, in 1859, Berthelot M. isolated the disaccharide from Trehala manna, hence the name, a cocoon-shaped substance produced by larval activity of weevils of Curculionidae family on some Echinops species.[6]
+It was discovered in an ergot fungus, genus Claviceps, by Wiggers H.A.L. in 1832.[28]
+Twenty-seven years after Wiggers’ work, in 1859, Berthelot M. isolated the disaccharide from Trehala manna, a cocoon-shaped substance produced by larval activity of weevils of Curculionidae family on some Echinops species, hence the name.[6]

-It can perform many functions such as carbohydrate storage, energy source, component of membrane lipids, signaling molecule between plants and symbiont or pathogenic microorganisms, protection against abiotic stress and, in phosphorylated form, is involved in the regulation of carbohydrate metabolism in plants.[17]
+It can perform many functions, such as carbohydrate storage, energy source, component of membrane lipids, signaling molecule between plants and symbiont or pathogenic microorganisms, and protection against abiotic stress.
+In its phosphorylated form, is involved in the regulation of carbohydrate metabolism in plants.[17]
 Mammals are able to use exogenous trehalose as a source of carbon and energy.

 Contents